benmiller314/cdm2021spring/plans/lesson-10.md

 ## 1. Building our vocabulary (10-15 min)

 We have a bunch of new terms!
 Let's try to annotate these – just a few key words each - so we know we're on the same page.
-Head on over to [bit.ly/cdm2021spring-notes](http://bit.ly/cdm2021spring-notes#heading=h.z55p3g78u32k) and jump down to "Keywords toward a Visual Rhetoric."
+Head on over to [bit.ly/cdm2021spring-notes](http://bit.ly/cdm2021spring-notes#heading=h.qyysjgs97k56), under "Keywords toward a Visual Rhetoric."
 I'll open up the breakout rooms so you can discuss.

 <div class="alert alert-warning">
-ALT: To get credit for asynchronous participation, use the comments feature in the doc to add at least two links to additional examples that illustrate the principles of visual dominance, rhythm, or negative space.
+ALT: To get credit for asynchronous participation, use the comments feature in the doc to add at least two links to additional examples that illustrate the principles of visual dominance/hierarchy, rhythm, or negative space.
 </div>

-* Visual Dominance <!-- What draws the eye? -->
+* Visual Dominance/Hierarchy <!-- What draws the eye? -->
    - Scale <!-- big -->
    - Value <!-- dark/intense -->
    - Color <!-- contrast -->